What to do if you have lost your Galaxy device

 When you select a device, the right panel will display all the remote options available:

 Ring: If you don’t know where you put your phone or tablet, make it ring even if it was set to mute.

 Lock and Unlock: If you are worried about your personal data, you can remotely lock your phone or tablet.
-This will activate a Lock screen and suspend your cards in Samsung Pay.
+This will activate a Lock screen and suspend your cards in Samsung Wallet.
 If you forgot your unlock method, you can also unlock your phone or tablet remotely.